Why does wearing a face mask affect your skin?

 “Dry skin is a common problem in winter and can be made worse by wearing a face mask,” says Charlotte.
 If you feel as though you’re not receiving enough nourishment from your regular moisturiser, switch to a richer formula, or add a couple of drops of face oil to your regular cream or lotion.
 For very dry skin, Moisture Replenishing Day Cream is a great option to provide a superior barrier to the skin.

 5. Reduce redness with soothing skin care products

 Sensitivity and redness can be a common side effect of wearing a mask, due to the mask rubbing on the skin.
 Try introducing soothing and calming products into your skin care ritual, such as those in our Calendula Redness Rescue range.
 Calendula Cream can be used topically for affected areas to help protect and comfort.

 As well as your skin, your lips can become dry and chapped when wearing a face mask regularly.
-Treat and protect the lip area by applying Rose Love Balm throughout the day (using clean fingers!)
+Treat and protect the lip area by applying Lip Care Balm or Rose Love Balm throughout the day (using clean fingers!)

 Not all face masks are created equally.
 “Avoid synthetic fabrics, such as nylon, polyester and rayon,” says Charlotte.
 “These are more likely to irritate skin and cause breakouts.”
 Instead, choose a face mask that’s made from a natural and breathable fabric, such as cotton, and wash it with a fragrance-free, hypoallergenic laundry detergent.

-With a nourishing and hydrating skin care ritual, you should be able to minimize the problems that come with wearing a face mask.
-Keep your hands protected too, read our top tips for caring for your hands.
+With a nourishing and hydrating skin care ritual, you should be able to minimise the problems that come with wearing a face mask.
+Keep your hands protected too, with a moisturising hand sanitiser and read our top tips for caring for your hands.